 Players may not be on the ice, on the bench or in the area of the bench unless dressed to play in a game (full gear).
 The exception is an injured player that will not be participating in the game but will assist in gate opening or in learning from the coaches as the game progresses.
-The player is required to wear a certified helmet and gloves.
+The player is required to wear a certified helmet, gloves, and Jr. Generals jersey.
 No player who is ineligible to play in a game due to suspension may be in the area of or on the bench during a game.
-No player may count for purposes of fulfilling the minimum game requirements for a game in which the player is ineligible.
-There shall not be anyone on or in the area of the bench that is not a member of that team.
+No such player can be included in the minimum player number game requirements.
+No non-member of a team is allowed on or in the area of the bench.